Perfect fifth interval

 This interval is the same that constitutes the 5th chord.
 For example, C5 with the notes C and G or D5 with the notes D and F#.

-To being able to distinguish this interval by ear, a good idea is to think about familiar songs which first notes match it.
+To distinguish this interval by ear, it helps to think of familiar songs which first notes match it.
 One such example is the children song "Twinkle, Twinkle, Little Star", that starts with an ascending P5 (in C Major: C-G).

 Ascending perfect fifth intervals